codetipi/damn-spam/readme.txt

 = Do I need to set up any settings? =

 Nope, simply install and activate the plugin and it will immediately start working.
 Granular options to have more control over things will be added in upcoming updates.

+= Is Damn Spam GDPR compliant? =

+Yes.
+The plugin does not use cookies, it does not store any personal data and it does not track anything.

 ## Changelog
 = 1.0.1 =